cloudflare/next-on-pages/docs/routing.md

 Each phase is processed in a somewhat sequential order, depending on the outcome of the previous phase.
 At different points, certain configuration options are applied, the final destination may be updated, or the final response object is modified.

 After checking the [source routes](https://vercel.com/docs/build-output-api/v3/configuration#source-route) for each phase, the system will check the build output to determine if the file path exists or not.
 If it can find a record for the path, it runs the `hit` phase and then breaks out of the routing system to return a response to the client.
+If an error occurs during routing (e.g. with middleware), we enter the `error` phase to check for a relevant error page.

 ### `none`